splunk/public-o11y-docs/CONTRIBUTING.md

 * Keep names as short as possible.
 * Create directories for groups of files at the same level.

-The following is the basic template for all new documents in product-docs:
+The following is the basic template for all new documents:

 ```rst
 .. _label-for-the-page: